abdipr/myinstants-api/README.md

 ## Support

-If you like this project, please star on this repository, thank you ⭐ You can support me by:<br>
+If you like this project, please star on this repository, thank you ⭐<br>
+You can support me by:<br>
 <a href="https://trakteer.id/abdipr" target="_blank"><img id="wse-buttons-preview" src="https://cdn.trakteer.id/images/embed/trbtn-red-1.png?date=18-11-2023" height="30" style="border: 0px; height: 30px;" alt="Trakteer Saya"></a>